gununu/pimpl/README.md

 pimpl
 =====

-"pimpl" is C++11 simple pimpl idiom library using std::unique_ptr.
+"pimpl" is C++11 simple pimpl idiom library.
 This library has value semantics.

 Pimpl idiom can reduce dependency among source files and make compiling faster.